VGC Value – “We achieve potential” – Expertise and ethics underpin our business

 The company will always look for alternatives to redundancy such as redeployment, retraining, short time working, recruitment restrictions, reduction in overtime and cost-cutting in other areas.

 If redundancies cannot be avoided the company may ask for volunteers for redundancy.
-We will aim to keep the number of compulsory redundancies to a minimum.
+We will keep the number of compulsory redundancies to a minimum.

-If the need for compulsory redundancies arises, the selection of employees will be in accordance with objective criteria, and there will be consultation with employees throughout the redundancy process.
+If the need for compulsory redundancies arises, the selection of employees will be in accordance with objective criteria, and there will be consultation with employees, or elected representatives throughout the redundancy process.
 Employees will be notified at the earliest opportunity about the potential redundancy situation and of the company’s proposals.

 Subject to a statutory qualifying period you may be entitled to statutory redundancy pay.